Twistor lines in the period domain of complex tori: Abstract

 \section{Abstract}

 As in the case of irreducible holomorphic symplectic manifolds, the period domain $Compl$ of compact complex tori of even dimension $2n$ contains twistor lines.
 These are special $2$-spheres parametrizing complex tori whose complex structures arise from a given quaternionic structure.
 In analogy with the case of irreducible holomorphic symplectic manifolds, we show that the periods of any two complex tori can be joined by a {\em generic} chain of twistor lines.
-Furthermore, we show that twistor lines are holomorphic submanifolds of $Compl$, of degree $2$ in the Pl\"ucker embedding of $Compl$.
+We also prove a criterion of twistor path connectivity of loci in $Compl$ where a fixed second cohomology class stays of Hodge type (1,1).
+Furthermore, we show that twistor lines are holomorphic submanifolds of $Compl$, of degree $2n$ in the Pl\"ucker embedding of $Compl$.